4 Healthy Ways to Kickstart Your New Year

 - Remove the bad: gut infections (Candida overgrowth, SIBO, and parasites), inflammatory foods (gluten, corn, dairy, soy, and other foods you are sensitive to), and gastric irritants (alcohol, caffeine, and certain medications).

-- Replace the good: nutrient-dense foods, digestive enzymes, and other ingredients for proper digestion.
+- Replace what’s missing: nutrient-dense foods, digestive enzymes, and other ingredients for proper digestion.

 - Reinoculate with beneficial bacteria to restore balance in your gut.

 - Repair the gut lining with healing foods like bone broth or supplements such as Leaky Gut Revive™, aloe vera, and omega 3 fish oils.

 Have you ever considered how many chemicals you interact with each day?
 From the pesticides in conventionally grown food to the synthetic ingredients in your makeup, each one is a drop in the bucket that is your toxic burden.
 Some people are better at eliminating toxins than others, but if you feel sluggish and fatigued, have joint pain and weakness, or suffer from an autoimmune disease or other chronic illness, you’re in need of a detox!